Last updated on 2026-01-30

 Program Overview

 The Auto Body Repair Technician program at Centennial College is designed to equip students with the essential skills and knowledge needed for a successful career in the auto body industry.
-This two-year diploma program not only prepares students for hands-on work but also opens doors to managerial positions or the opportunity to run their own businesses.
-Graduates will earn an Ontario College Diploma and receive credit for Levels 1 and 2 of the Ontario Auto Body and Collision Damage Repairer (310B) Apprenticeship in-school training.
-This program emphasizes practical experience, ensuring that students are well-prepared for the workforce.
+This two-year diploma program prepares graduates for various roles within the field, including potential managerial positions or the opportunity to operate their own businesses.
+Students will receive an Ontario College Diploma and will be credited with Levels 1 and 2 of the Ontario Auto Body and Collision Damage Repairer (310B) Apprenticeship in-school training.
+This program emphasizes hands-on learning, ensuring that students gain practical experience in a state-of-the-art auto body lab.

 Program Structure